Silent Sam: University response

-"Last night's actions were unlawful and dangerous, and we are very fortunate that no one was injured.
-The police are investigating the vandalism and assessing the full extent of the damage".
+Last night's actions were unlawful and dangerous, and we are very fortunate that no one was injured.
+The police are investigating the vandalism and assessing the full extent of the damage.

 A later statement from Chancellor Folt, UNC President Margaret Spellings, and other university leaders said, "Last night's rally was unlike any previous event on our campus.
 This protest was carried out in a highly organized manner and included a number of people unaffiliated with the University.
 While we respect that protesters have the right to demonstrate, they do not have the right to damage state property."

 The State Bureau of Investigation agreed to help UNC police with their investigation into the toppling.
 The chair of the UNC board of governors, Harry Smith, said on August 22, 2018, that the board would engage an outside firm to investigate the actions of the university and police at the protest, adding that Chancellor Folt had not herself ordered police to take a hands-off approach.

 On University Day, October 12, 2018, Chancellor Folt issued an apology for the university's connections to slavery, saying: "I reaffirm our university's commitment to facing squarely and working to right the wrongs of history so they are never again inflicted".

 In November 2020, a tree was planted at the site of the statue.

 Legality

-As of September 7, 2018, only one person had been charged with participating in the actual toppling of the Silent Sam statue.
-At least 25 other people had been arrested on charges of misdemeanor riot, misdemeanor defacing of a public monument, causing damage to property, causing a public disturbance, defacing a public building, concealing one's face, resisting arrest, simple assault, and affray (fighting).
+As of September 7, 2018, only one person had been charged with the actual toppling of Silent Sam.
+At least 25 others had been arrested on charges of misdemeanor riot, misdemeanor defacing of a public monument, causing damage to property, causing a public disturbance, defacing a public building, concealing one's face, resisting arrest, simple assault, and affray (fighting).
 At a hearing on September 20, one person's charge was dropped, and that of another person was to be dropped following completion of community service.